 Program Overview

 The Romero Program is a senior-level, year-long elective that is designed to be the capstone of a student’s entire Brophy experience and of our Jesuit, Catholic values.
 These students dedicate a considerable portion of their senior year to understanding and responding to the social issues facing citizens of Arizona.
-On Tuesdays and Thursdays, students leave campus to participate in internships at organizations working to confront different inequities in Phoenix.
-On Mondays and Wednesdays, students are in class studying a curriculum of social analysis, theological reflection and personal discernment based on the experiences in their internships.
+As part of their regular school schedule, students leave campus to participate in internships at organizations working to confront inequities in Phoenix.
+On alternating days, students are in class studying a curriculum of social analysis, theological reflection and personal discernment based on the experiences in their internships.
 Our mission is to help form the next generation of Arizona leaders.
 We can only do this with your partnership!

 Expectations of Partner Organizations